gazebosim/gz-transport/docs/development/development.rst

   This class is the main interface with the users.
-The ``Node`` class contains all the functions that allow users to advertise, subscribe and publish messages, as well as advertise and request topics.
-This is the only class that a user should use.
+The ``Node`` class contains all the functions that allow users to advertise, subscribe and publish messages, as well as advertise and request services.
+This is the only class that a user should directly use.

-1. NodeShared (shown as ``Shared`` in the diagram for space purposes).
+2. NodeShared (shown as ``Shared`` in the diagram for space purposes).

   A single instance of a ``NodeShared`` class is shared between all the ``Node`` objects running inside the same process.
 The ``NodeShared`` instance